EdJoPaTo/grammy-inline-menu/README.md

 You know this from Telegraf from `bot.action`.

 This library both creates the buttons and listens for callback data events.
-When a button is pressed and its callback data is occuring the function relevant to the button is executed.
+When a button is pressed and its callback data is occurring the function relevant to the button is executed.

 In order to handle tree like menu structures with submenus the buttons itself use a tree like structure to differentiate between the buttons.
 Imagine it as the file structure on a PC.